sarabenali88/IoT/docs/research_market/research_to_market.md

 I will be conducting <em>descriptive research</em> and I hope I can get the answer to my research question by using these research methods.
 ## Results
+*What are some common examples of user interface problems?*

+When working with IT-related tools, there are several problems people face with the user interface.
+Common problems people experience are:
+- Complex Navigation: Not knowing where to go or where to click next makes the user feel like they're lost.
+Lots of times when users get too frustrated with the complex navigation, they tend the abandon the website completely.<br></br>
+- Inconsistency in layout: When people see to many colours at once, different fonts or button styling, it disrupts the user experience.
+It hinders the users by not having any focus while using the website or not being able to read everything clearly. <br></br>
+- Slow pages: People always expect for a page to immediately load when they're interacting with the website.
+So, when a page takes forever to load, they get frustrated and this will lead to increase in bounce rates. <br></br>
+- Vague error messages: Validation is something that has to be added to a website if you want people to enter the right things for example.
+Though the error messages need to be clear, otherwise it could make the user feel helpless.
+When you display an error message that doesn't quite explain what the problem is, it will make it harder for the user to use the website.<br></br>
+- Disorganized content: Seeing to many things at once, makes the user feel like they don't know where to look or where to start.

+These are not the only problems people face when interacting with a website.
+More occurring problems are poor readability, poor accessibility, complex forms and a lot more.
+[1] [2]

+- What are the consequences of user interface problems on website performance?

 ## Conclusion
 ## Recommendations
 ## Sources
+1. A, S. (2024, 22 februari).
+UI Design: 15 Things That Tell You It Is a Problem.
+Beon Systems. https://beonsystems.com/ui-design-15-things-that-tell-you-it-is-a-problem/
+2. Nomensa.
+(2023, 14 november).
+10 common usability problems with websites.
+Nomensa. https://www.nomensa.com/blog/10-common-usability-problems-with-websites/